jupyter/docker-stacks/docs/using/selecting.md

 It contains:

 - Everything in `jupyter/docker-stacks-foundation`
-- Minimally functional Notebook Server (e.g., no LaTeX support for saving notebooks as PDFs)
+- Minimally functional Server (e.g., no LaTeX support for saving notebooks as PDFs)
 - `notebook`, `jupyterhub` and `jupyterlab` packages
 - A `start-notebook.sh` script as the default command
 - A `start-singleuser.sh` script useful for launching containers in JupyterHub